ghcdr/updatehub-docs/docs/quick-starting-with-raspberrypi3.md

 API Key owner as *Me*.

 Once the *Access Key* is created a dialog will appear to show the security credentials.

+!!! danger "Attention"
-On the moment that this window is closed the keys will not be showed again and if you lose them you must revoke the *Access Key* and generate a new one.
+	On the moment that this window is closed the keys will not be shown again and if you lose them you must revoke the *Access Key* and generate a new one.

 ![](../img/dashboard/accesskey.png)